 Also use caution if you’re taking alpha-blockers for prostate problems or blood pressure.

-Tell your doctor about all medications you’re taking, including over-the-counter drugs, herbs, and supplements.
+Tell your doctor about all medications you’re taking, including any over-the-counter drugs, herbs, and supplements.

 Injections and Suppositories